puzzle/ansible-training/content/en/docs/12/04/_index.en.md

 We will now proceed to add the `schroedingers_cat` module from the previous chapter to the collection.

-Can you add id such that you can use it with the `ansible-doc` command using its fully qualified name `training.labs.schroedingers_cat`?
+Can you add it to the collection such that you can use it with the `ansible-doc` command using its fully qualified name `training.labs.schroedingers_cat`?

 {{% details title="Solution Task 4" %}}